dart-lang/site-www/src/_guides/libraries/objective-c-interop.md

-If you're trying to interact with a 3rd party library, and can't modify their code, you may need to write an Objective-C compatible wrapper class that exposes the methods you want to use.
+If you're trying to interact with a 3rd party library, and can't modify their code, you might need to write an Objective-C compatible wrapper class that exposes the methods you want to use.

 For more information about Objective-C / Swift interoperability,